openstack/networking-midonet/devstack/README.rst

 Kilo Plugin
 -----------

 There are two versions of Kilo plugin.
-Set Q_PLUGIN_CLASS variable to the Kilo plugin that you want to load.
+Set MIDONET_PLUGIN local.conf variable to the Kilo plugin that you want to load.

 Kilo plugin v1, which is compatible with MidoNet v2015.03 and v2015.06:

 ::
-    Q_PLUGIN_CLASS=neutron.plugins.midonet.plugin.MidonetPluginV2
+    MIDONET_PLUGIN=neutron.plugins.midonet.plugin.MidonetPluginV2

 Kilo plugin v2, which is compatible with MidoNet v2015.09 and beyond:

 ::
-    Q_PLUGIN_CLASS=midonet.neutron.plugin_v2.MidonetPluginV2
+    MIDONET_PLUGIN=midonet.neutron.plugin_v2.MidonetPluginV2

 MidoNet Data Service